For professors or researchers with a mid- to long-term position at an American university or research institution

 Projects must be submitted jointly by scientists in the United States and France.

-Applications for the current grant cycle are due on February 24, 2020.
-Successful projects will be launched in July 2020.
+Applications for the current grant cycle are due on February 24, 2021.
+Successful projects will be launched in September/October 2021.